 Advice Only: A Retirement Planning Methodology & Handbook.

-The engagement completion boundary is a foundational design feature intended to separate financial advice from implementation incentives so recommendations can stand on their own.
+The engagement completion boundary is a foundational design feature intended to separate financial advice from implementation-linked incentives so recommendations can stand on their own.